An Shorlán, Drumaweir, Greencastle, Inishowen, County Donegal, Ireland.

 Outside clothes line, iron and ironing board.

-Extensive gardens to the front and rear of the property making it ideal for children and pets at play.
-This property is a great hit with dog owners.
-The owner has also provided goalposts, trampoline and a selection of toys for our younger visitors.
+On a half acre site with gardens to the front and rear of the property making it ideal for children and pets at play.
+This property is proving a great hit with dog owners.
+The owner has also provided goalposts, small trampoline and a selection of toys for our younger visitors.

 A Large outdoor garden shed is provided for storage.